Flagsmith/flagsmith-docs/docs/advanced-use/real-time-flags.md

 from our API.

-When an Environment is updated in some way, either via the Flagsmith dashboard or our API, all the clients connected to that Environment stream will receive a message telling them to refresh their flags, which they will go ahead and do.
+When an Environment is updated in some way, either via the Flagsmith dashboard or our API, all the clients connected to that Environment stream will receive a message (actually an epoch timestamp) that alerts them to refresh their flags, which they will go ahead and do.

 It is then up to you, as part of the SDK integration, to reflect that new flag state within your application.